BMW i3 utilising the Keba Universal 22kW fast charger at the University of Queensland

 EVE Australia offers units in various ratings, with differing features and capabilities – the smallest being 4.6kW right up to 22kW connected commercial grade units and everything in between.

 So what does this mean for you, and your installation?
 First we need to clear up the difference between AC & DC charging.

 Standard residential and workplace charging units use alternating currents (AC), with all plug in electric vehicles able to charge using an AC charger.

-Given the EV market is developing along with battery and charging technology, we recommend for businesses, corporate clients and local governments look at our 22kW keba universal wallbox systems to provide the fastest future proof solution.
-The Keba 22kW universal wallbox will not only mean you can charge any EV on the road, but that you will maximise your investment in EV charging technology through higher utilisation with a product that will remain viable for many years to come.
+Given the EV market is developing along with the battery and charging technology, we recommend for businesses, corporate clients and local governments look at our 22kW Keba universal wallbox systems to provide the fastest future proof solution.
+The Keba 22kW universal wallbox will not only mean you can charge any EV on the road but that you will maximise your investment in EV charging technology through higher utilisation with a product that will remain viable for many years to come.

 Tesla Model S P90D Using a Keba Type 2 Hardwired 22kW EV charging station